rugile-luko/currency-converter/README.md

 * The first step is to clone the repository;
 * ```npm install```      // to install all required dependencies
 * ```npm start```        // to start the server
+* Open dashboard/index.html in your browser

+### Utils

+Postman collection is included.
+It can be used to test endpoints and also retrieve activity logs.